-The I2C-compatible interface generates an interrupt to the microcontroller at the end of each received or transmitted byte, when a stop bit is detected by the slave when in receive mode, or when arbitration is lost.
-Details of the interrupt responses are given in Section 16.9.
+The I2C-compatible block generates an interrupt to the microcontroller at the end of each received or transmitted byte, when a stop bit is detected by the slave when in receive mode, or when arbitration is lost.
+Details of the interrupt responses are given in Section 14.8.

-The I2C-compatible interface consists of two registers, an I2C Data Register (Figure 13-1) and an I2C Status and Control Register (Figure 13-2).
-The Data Register is implemented as separate read and write registers.
+The I2C-compatible interface consists of two registers, an I2C Data Register (Figure 12-1) and an I2C Status and Control Register (Figure 12-2).
+The I2C Data Register is implemented as separate read and write registers.
 Generally, the I2C Status and Control Register should only be monitored after the I2C interrupt, as all bits are valid at that time.
 Polling this register at other times could read misleading bit status if a transaction is underway.

-The I2C SCL clock is connected to bit 0 of GPIO port 1 or GPIO port 2, and the I2C SDA data is connected to bit 1 of GPIO port 1 or GPIO port 2.
-Refer to Section 12.0 for the bit definitions and functionality of the HAPI/I2C Configuration Register, which is used to set the locations of the configurable I^2C pins.
-Once the I^2C -compatible functionality is enabled by setting bit 0 of the I^2C Status & Control Register, the two LSB ([1:0]) of the corresponding GPIO port is placed in Open Drain mode, regardless of the settings of the GPIO Configuration Register.
-The electrical characteristics of the I2C-compatible interface is the same as that of GPIO ports 1 and 2.
-Note that the I{OL} (max) is 2 mA @ V{OL} = 2.0V for ports 1 and 2.
+The I2C clock (SCL) is connected to bit 0 of GPIO port 1, and the I2C SDA data is connected to bit 1 GPIO port 1.
+The port selection is determined by settings in the I2C Port Configuration Register (Section 11.0).
+Once the I2C-compatible functionality is enabled by setting the I2C Enable bit of the I2C Status and Control Register (bit 0, Figure 12-2), the two LSB ([1:0]) of the corresponding GPIO port is placed in Open Drain mode, regardless of the settings of the GPIO Configuration Register.
+In Open Drain mode, the GPIO pin outputs LOW if the pin's Data Register is '0', and the pin is in Hi-Z mode if the pin's Data Register is '1'.
+The electrical characteristics of the I2C-compatible interface is the same as that of GPIO port 1.
+Note that the I{OL} (max) is 2 mA @ V{OL} = 2.0V for port 1.

-All control of the I2C clock and data lines is performed by the I2C-compatible block.
+All control of the I2C clock (SCL) and data (SDA) lines is performed by the I2C-compatible block.